emissary-ingress/emissary/cmd/amb-sidecar/webui/bindata/edge_stack/mvc/README.mvc.md

 ##### ResourceCollection

-The `ResourceCollection` class is `Model`, so it can have listeners.
+The `ResourceCollection` class is `Model`, so it can notify objects of events.
 It subscribes to the snapshot service, extracts data from the snapshot when notified, and creates, modifies, or deletes `Resource` objects that it maintains in the `ResourceCollection`.